 These Ticket Vending Machines are easy to use as you can choose between English and Thai language on the touchscreen.
 Then you just need to choose your destination.
 If your destination isn’t listed on the screen, most probably you need to swap lines – you can do it by clicking blue or purple button on the top left of the touchscreen.
 The exact fare will appear on the screen.
 Tickets must be bought one by one on these Ticket Vending Machines.

-You need 1, 5, 10 Baht coins or 20, 50, 100 Baht banknotes as 2 Baht coins, satangs and larger banknotes are not accepted.
-Insert coins and banknotes into dedicated slots.
+You need 1, 5, 10 Baht coins or 20, 50, 100 Baht banknotes as 2 Baht coins, satangs and larger banknotes are not accepted by the ordinary MRT Ticket Vending Machines.
+The new ticket machines accept 2 Baht coins and large banknotes but they are still quite rare.

 Keep in mind that Single Journey Tickets are valid for travel on date of purchase only.